chucko58/packer-build/README.rst

 related to the Packer execution.
 Some common Packer template variables are:

-. .Name
+- .Name
-. .Vars
+- .Vars
-Packer
-. .Path
+- .Path

 Some common Packer template functions are:

-. env - Gives access to environment variables
+- env - Gives access to environment variables
-. build - Gives access to information from provisioners and post-processors
+- build - Gives access to information from provisioners and post-processors
-. isotime - Is replaced by the UTC time, optionally in user defined format.
+- isotime - Is replaced by the UTC time, optionally in user defined format.
-. pwd - Replaced by the path to the current working directory in which Packer runs.
+- pwd - Replaced by the path to the current working directory in which Packer runs.
-. template_dir - Directory containing the Packer template.
+- template_dir - Directory containing the Packer template.
-. timestamp - Unix timestamp in UTC at time Packer was launched.
+- timestamp - Unix timestamp in UTC at time Packer was launched.
-. user - References a **user variable** in the ``variables`` section of the Packer template.
+- user - References a **user variable** in the ``variables`` section of the Packer template.

-See Packer_Template_Engine_Documentation_ for the details.
+See Packer_Template_Engine_ for the details.

 .. _Jinja2_Template_Designer_Documentation: https://jinja.palletsprojects.com/en/2.11.x/templates/
 .. _Packer_Template_Engine: https://www.packer.io/docs/templates/engine/